 Each day the mucous membrane produces about a quart of mucous.
 This mucous traps incoming particles, debris, and infectious agents, which are then moved by tiny hairs called cilia that sweep it toward the back of the throat where we swallow and recycle it using the acids in the stomach.
 This process cleans the air we breathe before it enters the lungs.

 But two things happened in the mid ‘60s when the increases in upper respiratory problems began.
 The first was that home construction began including central heating and cooling.
 This certainly made our homes more comfortable, but both heating and cooling tend to dry the air in our homes, and that, as Arundel showed us in his studies above, handicaps our normal cleaning.

 Several of Dr. Nsouli’s patients told him about their use of a nasal spray containing xylitol.
 Unlike the Brooklyn physicians of a century ago he was interested in prevention so he looked at using this spray to treat sinusitis.
-Reporting at the 2015 conference of the American College of Asthma, Allergy and Immunology he reported that his patients using a xylitol spray just twice a day saw significant improvement in two months.
+It was developed to prevent ear infections.
+A report in the British Medical Journal showed that chewing xylitol gum prevented many ear infections.
+Many children have ear infections before it is safe for them to chew gum and they can contribute to many learning and school problems if they are chronic.
+Since the xylitol works on the bacteria that cause the infections it makes sense to put it in the nose where the bacteria live as this girl shows.
+More than 90% of ear infections are prevented if used at every diaper change.
+Sinus infections also start in the nose.
+Reporting at the 2015 conference of the American College of Asthma, Allergy and Immunology Dr. Nsouli reported that his patients using a xylitol spray just twice a day saw significant improvement in two months.
 The only question from the doctors present was “Why didn’t you recommend it more frequently?”.
 Why not indeed?